CluelessGameDev/CluelessGameDev/README.md

-# My Games Portfolio
+# My Portfolio

-Welcome to my games portfolio!
-This repository contains links to my various gaming projects and a brief description of each one.
+Welcome to my portfolio!
+This repository contains links to my projects.
+Only Chladni Plates is hosted on this Github page because my other projects are compressed in a way that I cannot upload them through Github.
+(I don't have the project files as I regularly delete old files I don't think I'm going to want again).
+This means that the others are on an embedded Itch.io link.
+Have fun

 [Wishlist my game Terminal on Steam!](https://store.steampowered.com/app/3078010/Terminal/)